Invinsec-zz/broadbot/README.md

-# Broadbot - An opensource and modular SIEM.
+# Broadbot - An open source and modular SIEM.

 ## Welcome to Broadbot (Alpha)!